What Causes Poor Blood Circulation in Illinois?

 Some signs of poor blood circulation are localized to the affected areas of the body, most often the arms and legs.
 If poor blood circulation is left untreated, it can lead to serious health problems throughout your entire body.
 These include blood clots and infected ulcers, which can even necessitate amputation.
 In men, erectile dysfunction is sometimes associated with poor blood circulation.
 High blood pressure caused by poor circulation can also lead to cardiac problems in some cases, as the heart has to work harder to circulate oxygen and nutrients throughout the body.

-Treatment Options for Signs of Poor Circulation
+Treatment Options in Illinois For Poor Circulation

 Eliminating the underlying health problem usually resolves poor circulation.
 For example, those with diabetes will receive medication or dietary recommendations to control high blood sugar.
 Blood clots can be treated with blood thinners, while calcium channel and alpha-blockers are prescribed for Raynaud’s disease.